Jay Garner

-Jay Montgomery Garner (born April 15, 1938) is a retired United States Army lieutenant general who in 2003 was appointed as Director of the Office for Reconstruction and Humanitarian Assistance for Iraq following the 2003 invasion of Iraq, making him the immediate replacement of Saddam Hussein as the top authority in Iraq.
+Jay Montgomery Garner (born April 15, 1938) is a retired United States Army lieutenant general who in 2003 was appointed as Director of the Office for Reconstruction and Humanitarian Assistance for Iraq following the 2003 invasion of Iraq, making him the immediate replacement of Saddam Hussein as the de facto chief civilian administrator of Iraq.
 Garner was soon replaced by Ambassador Paul Bremer and the ambassador's successor organization to ORHA, the Coalition Provisional Authority (CPA).

 Early life and education

 Born in Arcadia, Florida, Garner served an enlistment in the United States Marine Corps before attending the Florida State University, where he received a Bachelor of Arts degree in History in 1962.
 He also holds a master's in public administration from Shippensburg State University.

 Military career

 Commissioned as an army second lieutenant in 1962, Garner served two tours in Vietnam, and later led two air defense units in Germany.
 He also served as deputy commanding general at Fort Bliss, Texas.
 Garner helped to develop the Patriot missile system and commanded missile batteries during the Gulf War.
-After the war he was put in charge of securing Kurdish areas in Iraq.
+After the war he was put in charge of securing Kurdish areas in northern Iraq.
 He was later named commander of the United States Army Space and Strategic Defense Command (working primarily on President Reagan's Strategic Defense Initiative missile shield program), and concluded his army career as Assistant Vice Chief of Staff, retiring in 1997 at the rank of lieutenant general.

 After leaving the army, Garner became president of SYColeman, a defense contractor which designs missile communications and targeting systems used in the Patriot and Arrow missile systems.
-(He has been on unpaid leave from the company since January 2003).
+The company was acquired by L3Harris where Garner remained for two years before retiring.
 Garner served on a presidential panel, chaired by Donald Rumsfeld, which specializes in space and missile threats.
 He has also worked closely with the Israel Defense Forces.